Fynix-ai/fynix-ai.github.io/README.md

-# fynix-ai.github.io
+# Fynix AI
-Fynix ai Github Page
+Welcome to Fynix AI - Your AI Coding Assistant!